Online Publishing is an exciting Side Hustle with great potential for passive income. So what do you need to get started?

 To get started it’s best to keep things simple, hence why I would recommend starting out using Microsoft Word if you can.

-3. Accounts with KDP and Createspace
+3. An Account with KDP

 4. An Account For Hiring Freelancers